 Despite being based in Ireland, the European entity of MTCH has no regional office.
 As a result, Irish law firm Arthur Cox is accountable for the company’s secretarial and company services in Ireland.
 The defendant claims that the complaint served by Hoccer, dated 19 March 2019, was received by Arthur Cox but not forwarded to MTCH until late May.

-Therefore, no representative of Tinder was present at the oral hearing in Munich in May; the District Court Munich passed a default judgment on 6 June.
+Therefore, no representative of Tinder was present at the oral hearing in Munich in May; the Regional Court Munich passed a default judgment on 6 June.
 The judgment includes an injunction stating that, until further notice, Germany is no longer a viable location for the Tinder app and must cease offering its core services in the country.

 However the default judgment does not affect the US entities, which control the Tinder app in Germany.
 Tinder should therefore still be available to users.